arnholm/cpde_3rdparty/msvc/README.md

     build_carve.cmd

-This script clones from github and compiles carve into static libraries.
+This script clones from github and compiles carve into a static library: carve.lib

 Path | Value | Note
  --- | ---  | ---